-While financial markets have recovered significantly from their lows earlier in the year, there remains a risk of further market downturns.
+While financial markets have recovered significantly from their low's earlier in the year, their remains a risk of further market down-turns.
 With over \$100 billion of funds under management, administration and supervision (FUMAS), Equity Trustees revenues are impacted by material movements in equity markets.
-The correlation with various equity markets is approximately 50%, and with our strong financial position and highly diversified FUMAS portfolio we are well placed to withstand and manage through such volatility.
+The correlation with various equity markets is approximately 50% and with our strong financial position and highly diversified FUMAS portfolio we are well placed to withstand and manage through such volatility.

-In the decades ahead, the Equity Trustees proposition is supported by the long-term structural dynamics of an ageing demographic, combined with government-mandated superannuation and an unprecedented intergenerational wealth transfer.
-In addition, the global and domestic economic downturn and associated challenges are causing many companies to review their strategies and place renewed focus on their core capability while exiting or outsourcing other components.
+In the decades ahead the Equity Trustees proposition is supported by the long-term structural dynamics of an ageing demographic, combined with government-mandated superannuation and an unprecedented intergenerational wealth transfer.
+In addition, the global and domestic economic downturn and associated challenges are causing many companies to review their strategies and place renewed focus on their core capability while exiting or out-sourcing other components.
 Collectively, these drivers provide substantial opportunities for Equity Trustees to offer our market-leading independent specialist trustee services.
-The environment is also potentially conducive to emerging corporate opportunities that enable our core trustee capability to be strengthened or deployed more broadly.
+The environment is also potentially conducive to corporate opportunities emerging that enable our core trustee capability to be strengthened or deployed more broadly.